Excess sweating – hyperhidrosis

 Sweating is one of the most important ways in which the body loses heat.

 We sweat more after exercise, increased alcohol, coffee, tea or spicy foods, smoking, and when anxious or stressed.
-This is usually controlled and not socially or personally inconvenient.
+This is usually uncontrolled and not socially or personally convenient.

 What is hyperhidrosis?

 Hyperhidrosis means excessive sweating.
 People with hyperhidrosis produce sweat in amounts far greater than needed to control their temperature, to the extent that they may have to change their clothes and wash several times a day.
 They feel socially embarrassed.

 Hyperhidrosis may primarily affect the armpits, the palms of the hands or the soles of the feet.
 We most commonly treat excess armpit sweating.